Become a Speaker

 - be a permanent resident or citizen of New Zealand;

-- available to attend the full 4-day residential workshop being held in Auckland, 26-29 August 2021;
+- available to attend the full 4-day residential workshop;

 - ideally available (with notice) during weekdays and some evenings and weekends.

 Please fill in all questions in this survey - incomplete surveys will not be considered.
-Applications are now closed for 2021.
+The next Whakataki dates have not been set, but we welcome expressions of interest via the survey.

-The 2021 PSB Whakataki programme is only able to facilitate 12 people.
+The PSB Whakataki programme is only able to facilitate a limited number of people.
 We are expecting to receive more applications than places available.
-Please understand a weighting may be applied to ensure a diversity of speakers and to those living in areas where there is a higher demand for Speakers.
-This could mean that not all people who apply, will get into the programme this time.
-If you do not get on the 2021 programme you can be added to a temporary waitlist and contacted if someone is unable to attend, or you will be invited to reapply for the next programme.
+Please understand that weighting may be applied to ensure a diversity of speakers and to those living in areas where there is a higher demand for Speakers.
+This could mean that not all people who apply will get into the programme this time.
+If you do not get on the next programme, you can be added to a temporary waitlist and contacted if someone is unable to attend, or you will be invited to reapply for the next programme.

-If funding permits, we hope to offer this programme every 2 years to ensure we have a steady intake of Speakers to sustain our numbers and meet the needs of our audiences.
+If funding permits, we hope to offer this programme every two years to ensure we have a steady intake of Speakers to sustain our numbers and meet the needs of our audiences.

 If you have any questions about the programme or the application process, please do not hesitate to contact the PSB Coordinator at [email protected].